Nobel Voices for Disarmament: 1901-2001

 - Who was Henri Dunant?
-(A French businessman who lived between 1828-1910, and founded the International Committee of the Red Cross, ICRC.)
+(A French businessman, living 1828-1910, found of the International Committee of the Red Cross.)

 - What inspired Dunant to establish the Red Cross?
-(On a business trip in 1859, he found himself on a battleground of the Austro-Sardinian War, where thousands of dead and wounded soldiers laid waiting for help that did not come.
-He mobilized locals to help people regardless of whose “side” they were on, and toiled throguhout his lifetime to guarantee the humane treatment of the wounded and prisoners of war.)
+(On a business trip in 1859, he found himself on a battleground of the Austro-Sardinian War, where thousands of dead and wounded soldiers lay awaiting help that did not come.
+He mobilized locals to help people regardless of whose "side" they were on, and toiled over his lifetime to guarantee the humane treatment of the wounded and prisoners of war.)

-- Has anyone in your family volunteered for the Red Cross?
+- Do you know anyone in your family who has been involved in volunteer work for the Red Cross?

 - What is neutrality?
 (A means of aiding victims of conflict, and not taking sides with any party.
 Still, it does not prevent advocating a position.)